Student Research Journal

 Call for Submissions

 The SRJ accepts submissions on a rolling basis and invites manuscripts from any graduate student on subjects relevant to information or archival studies.
-See call for submissions.
+See how to submit.

 SRJ Student Resource Blog